KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

 layout: post
 title: Fast Arch Linux Setup
 date: 2021-01-03 00:00:00 +0100
-categories: [linux, arch, installation, xfce4]
+categories: [linux, arch, installation, btrfs]
-tags: [linux, arch, installation, xfce4]
+tags: [linux, arch, installation, btrfs]
 header-img: images/arch_btw.png
 seo:
   date_modified: 2021-01-19 17:04:31 +0000
 ---

-Setting up Arch Linux is actually surprisingly easy due in great part to the fantastic Arch [Wiki](insert_wiki_link).
+Setting up Arch Linux is actually surprisingly easy due in great part to the fantastic Arch [Wiki](https://wiki.archlinux.org/index.php/installation_guide).
 However, since there are so many one-time commands that need to be executed before you have a workable distribution, it is easy to forget how you set it up in the first place.
 In this blog post, I outline a quick and simplified setup for Arch Linux all the way up to the xfce graphical environment.

 # Setup Guide

-1. Download the Arch Linux iso from [here](insert_download_link) and write it to a usb.
+1. Download the Arch Linux iso from [here](https://archlinux.org/download/) and write it to a usb.
 It is as simple as using `cp` from the command line:

 ```
 cp path/to/archlinux.iso /dev/sdx